Ernest Amano Boateng: Honours

 While at the University of Oxford, he was awarded the Henry Oliver Beckit Memorial Prize for geography.

 He was awarded an honorary Doctor of Letters degree.

-In 1978 he was a recipient of the National Book Award, Ghana.
+In 1978, he was a recipient of the National Book Award, Ghana.

 Personal life

 He married Evelyn Kensema Danso in 1955.
-She is the daughter of the late Reverend Robert Opong Danso and of Victoria Danso both of Aburi and together they had four daughters.
+She is the daughter of the late Reverend Robert Opong Danso and Victoria Danso, both of Aburi.
+Together, they had four daughters.
 He is the brother of Josiah Ofori Boateng, a former Justice of the Supreme Court of Ghana.

 Death

 He died on 15 July 1997 after a short illness.
-He was buried in his hometown; Aburi.
+He was buried in his hometown, Aburi.